best-digital-nomad-insurance-norway

 Jonathan Heavens

-• SafetyWing provides budget-friendly coverage at $56.28 per 4 weeks, helpful for nomads managing Norway's exceptionally high living costs
+• SafetyWing provides travel and health cover in one plan from $62.72 per 4 weeks, helpful for nomads managing Norway's exceptionally high living costs

 • Norway's universal healthcare system provides world-class quality but significant costs for non-residents